MultiChain/multichain-explorer/README.md

     multichaind chain1 -daemon

 By default the [runtime parameter](http://www.multichain.com/developers/runtime-parameters/) ````txindex```` is enabled so that the node keeps track of all transactions across the blockchain, and not just those for the node's wallet.
 This is required for the Explorer to work correctly.

+The explorer supports viewing streams which the node has subscribed to.
+Launch MultiChain with the runtime parameter ````autosubscribe=streams```` to automatically subscribe to every stream.

 _The rest of this document assumes your blockchain is named ````chain1````.
 If not, please substitute accordingly._